martinghunt/ziplign/paper/paper.md

 # Acknowledgements
-The authors thank Daniel Anderson, Jane Hawkey and Leah Roberts for testing TNA, and Thomas Hunt for making the TNA icon.
+The authors thank Daniel Anderson, Jane Hawkey and Leah Roberts for testing Ziplign, and Thomas Hunt for making the Ziplign icon.
 Martin Hunt was supported by the National Institute for Health Research (NIHR) Health Protection Research Unit in Healthcare Associated Infections and Antimicrobial Resistance at Oxford University in partnership with the UK